Trigeminal Neuralgia Treatment Option

 Facial Pain

-• Decreasing nerve hypersensitivity, leading to fewer pain episodes.
+- Decreasing nerve hypersensitivity, which leads to fewer pain episodes.

-• Enhancing blood flow to the treatment area, supporting long-term nerve health.
+- Enhancing blood flow to the treatment area supports long-term nerve health.

 Facial pain linked to trigeminal neuralgia can be debilitating, often characterized by sudden, electric shock-like sensations triggered by everyday activities.
 PRP offers a minimally invasive option to manage this condition, providing relief by targeting the underlying nerve dysfunction rather than masking the symptoms.